Museum visitors cuddle among a series of giant woolen coral forest sculptures

 The Core Collection consists of the following sculptures:

-- Coral Forest (six large pedestaled works)
+• Coral Forest (five large plus one small pedestaled works)

 Bleached Reef and Toxic Reef